 Before removing the deterrent, clean the area thoroughly to eradicate any scent traces that might encourage the cat to target the same place again.
 Using a non-toxic enzymatic cleaning product such as Nature’s Miracle is recommended.

 Some people also have luck with herbal deterrents such as Only Natural Pet Herbal Scratch Deterrent or pheromone products such as Feliway.
-Additional solutions include buying furniture coverings made of thick fabric to protect the targeted item or providing a sacrificial piece of furniture that can be used as a scratch post.
+Additional solutions include buying furniture coverings made of thick fabric to protect the targeted item or keeping a blanket over it when not in use.